FluxML/Optimisers.jl/README.md

 ```

 For models with deeply nested layers containing the parameters (like [Flux.jl](https://github.com/FluxML/Flux.jl) models),
-this state is an similar tree.
+this state is a similarly nested tree.
 The function `destructure` collects all the trainable parameters into one vector,
 and returns this along with a function to re-build a similar model: